+The parking situation is easily my least favorite thing about visiting this area and takes a little bit of strategy.
 Limited free street parking is available along Coast Boulevard and nearby streets.
 It’s timed at 2-3 hours depending on where you are.
 Do not exceed the time limit because our parking attendants are ruthless.
-Parking is *usually* O.K. during non-peak weekday late afternoons/evenings and earlier in the mornings during weekdays.
+Parking is usually okay during non-peak weekday late afternoons/evenings and earlier in the mornings during weekdays.
 Noon on weekends, for example, is tough.

-Paid parking lots dot the La Jolla streets and are advised if you’d like to keep your departure time open-ended.
-The closest paid parking lot to La Jolla Cove is in the La Jolla Financial Building.
-ACE runs the paid parking lots.
-Search for them online or by using the ACE app.
+Paid parking lots dot the nearby streets and are advised if you’d like to keep your departure time open-ended.
+The closest paid parking lot to La Jolla Cove is in the La Jolla Financial Building (from Prospect Street you can use a stairway on the north side of La Valencia Hotel to get down to the cove).
+Search for paid parking lots online.

 When to Visit and Other Tips

 Most people plan to visit La Jolla Cove before or after a meal.
-A half-day visit is typical unless heading out on a tour or planning to spend a day at the beach.
+A half-day visit is typical unless you are heading out on a tour or planning to spend a day at the beach.
 It can be a quick stop for an hour or two to see the seals and sea lions especially if you don’t mind using the pay lots.
-Spending the entire leisurely day in La Jolla is also easy to do.
+You can read my advice on how to spend a day in La Jolla.

-Mid-morning is one of my favorite times to walk along the coast when the sun is out and just starting to warm things up, as is sunset.
-La Jolla Cove by far is one of the best places in San Diego to watch the sunset.
+Mid-morning is one of my favorite times to walk along the coast when the sun is out and just starting to warm things up, but the golden hour at sunset is equally magical.
+The cove by far is one of the best places in San Diego to watch the sunset.
 There really isn’t a bad time to come but weekends and peak summer days are busy.